 Maximo Bistrot – Mexico City

-My first dinner in Mexico was at Maximo Bistrot, ranked #20 in the Latin America top 50.
-As we arrived, I wondered what new flavors I would experience.
-Seated first for that evening’s dinner service we found ourselves in clean, smart but modest surroundings.
-Our server quickly approached with menus and asked if we would like to begin with something to drink.
-The choice was easy because earlier, at our hotel, we had been introduced to Mezcal and were immediately smitten, but that’s another story.
+My first dinner in Mexico was at Maximo Bistrot, proudly ranked #20 on the Latin America’s Top 50 Restaurants list.
+As we arrived, anticipation bubbled—I couldn’t wait to discover what new flavors awaited me.
+Being the first guests of the evening, we were seated in a space that was clean, understated, and effortlessly elegant.
+Our server promptly approached with menus in hand, asking if we’d like to start with a drink.
+The choice was obvious—earlier at our hotel, we’d been introduced to mezcal and were instantly enchanted.
+But that’s a story for another time.

 Maximo Bistrot Wall Maximo Bistrot Dining Room